Any good spy agency needs good agents, and IMF has it all.

 Record Shop Girl

-- Dropped a Bridge on Him: Suddenly killed by Solomon Lane after the mission sequence.
+- Dropped a Bridge on Her: Suddenly killed by Solomon Lane after the mission sequence.

 - The Knights Who Say "Squee!": Is pretty amazed to realize the man she's talking to is Living Legend Ethan Hunt, and that the tales of his exploits are real.